BiriCatX/G-DS/README.md

 # Note
 The design system follows the BEM naming convention for css.
 Material Design System 3 heirarchy for colors and fonts.

-## Ultimately everyting below are just guidelines you do not need to strictly follow.
+## Ultimately everything below are just guidelines you do NOT need to strictly follow.

 # Design System Heirarchy
 All the design files are placed in the style folder.
 If you change the location, make sure to change the imports in the files.